svg/svgo/README.md

         },
       },
     },
-    // Enable builtin plugin that is not enabled by default 'moreBuiltinPlugin',
+    // Enable builtin plugin that is not included in preset 'moreBuiltinPlugin',
     // Enable and configure builtin plugin
     {